Entanglement entropy from non-equilibrium Monte Carlo simulations

 In addition, entanglement also plays an essential r\^ole in quantum information science~\cite{nielsen2000quantum}; in particular, being intimately related to the speed-up in information processing and communication that quantum computers can attain with respect to classical ones (i.e., to quantum advantage), it has disruptive technological potential.

 While defining a quantitative measure of the entanglement of a multipartite state is not a completely trivial matter~\cite{Horodecki:2009zz}, the general requirements it has to satisfy (including, in particular, monotonicity under local transformations of the state) are known~\cite{Vidal:1998re}; for bipartite systems, the entanglement can be quantified in terms of the entanglement entropy~\cite{Bennett:1995tk}, which is the von~Neumann entropy of the reduced density matrix associated with either of the subsystems that make the system.
-In turn, the von~Neumann entropy can be obtained as a limit of the R\'enyi entropy: if one considers a bipartition of a quantum system in two parts, $A$ and $B$, the R\'enyi entropy of order $n$ of the subsystem $A$ is defined as
+In turn, the von~Neumann entropy can be obtained as a limit of the R\'enyi entropy: given a quantum system with density matrix $\rho$, if one considers a bipartition of the system in two parts, $A$ and $B$, the R\'enyi entropy of order $n$ of the subsystem $A$ is defined as

 where $\rho_A = \Tr_B \rho$ is the reduced density matrix for $A$.
 In the limit $n \to 1$ the R\'enyi entropy tends to the von~Neumann entropy for the subsystem $A$,

 An interesting feature of the entanglement entropy is that it satisfies an ``area law''~\cite{Eisert:2008ur}: $S_n$ is proportional to the area of the boundary $\partial A$ separating the subsystems $A$ and $B$, which is usually called the entangling surface.
 This property is particularly intriguing, as it parallels an analogous property of the entropy of black holes~\cite{Bekenstein:1973mi,Hawking:1975vcx}.